itzel-t/osticket-prereqs/README.md

 <h3 align="center">CREATE DIRECTORY C:\PHP</h3>
 <br />
 <p>
-<h3 align="center"> Open File Explorer, type, "C:\" in the search bar, Right-click and create a new folder called, "PHP".
-Download php-7.3.8-nts-Win32-VC15-x86.zip from<a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> Files You Need to Download</a>, Extract it by going to where you download the file, Right-click the PHP 7.3.8 file and press extract to the PHP Folder you just created.
+<h3 align="center"> Open File Explorer, type "C:\" in the search bar, Right-click, and create a new folder called "PHP".
+Download php-7.3.8-nts-Win32-VC15-x86.zip from<a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> Files You Need to Download</a>, Extract it by going to where you downloaded the file, Right-click the PHP 7.3.8 file, and press extract to the PHP Folder you just created.
 </h3>
 <p>
   <img src="https://github.com/Joeljjoseph1998/osticket-prereqs/assets/50834280/18746085-a3cf-4f1f-b0d5-5cd73f969319"height="75%" width="100%"/>